2024 Pacific typhoon season: Late season activity

+A satellite animation of Tropical Storm Pabuk lingering through the South China Sea on December 23 to 24.

 The final tropical cyclone of 2024 developed on December 20 over northeast Malaysia and was designated as Invest 98W.
 The system brought gusty winds across Sarawak, Sabah, and Brunei throughout its formation.
 The next day, the JTWC issued a TCFA, citing high chances of development.
 However, the emergence of a nearby disturbance, designated Invest 99W, led the JTWC to lower the development potential of 98W and shift focus to the new system.
 Despite remaining outside the PAR, the PAGASA named the disturbance Romina, replacing the retired name Rolly due to its potential impact on the Kalayaan Islands.
 This marked the first time that PAGASA has assigned a local name to a system outside the PAR since 1963.
 The JTWC later designated Romina as 28W, and the JMA subsequently upgraded it to a tropical storm, assigning the international name Pabuk.
 The storm tracked westward before turning toward Vietnam, weakening into a tropical depression as it encountered strong low-level northeasterly flow associated with a cold surge.
 The final advisory on Pabuk was issued at 18:00 UTC on December 25 as it degenerated into a well-marked low-pressure area.